SoftUni-Internal/interactive-content/EN/04-Data-Types/01-Revision.md

 ```

 ## Conditional Statements
-We've learned how to implementing programming logic, using **conditional statements**
+We've learned how to implement programming logic, using **conditional statements**

 ```java
 if (grade >= 3.00) {